Food imports from the EU will face average tariffs of 20% if there is no trade deal by the end of the year, the BRC has warned.

 Michel Barnier, the EU’s chief negotiator, said on Thursday that “significant divergences remain” between the UK and EU.

-About half of all food consumed in the UK comes from the EU, with 30% of produce in supermarkets imported from the bloc.
+About 30% of produce in the UK is imported from the bloc.

 Aodhan Connolly, director of the Northern Ireland Retail Consortium, said the pandemic had exposed the fragility of supermarket’s just-in-time supply chains, and the sector was still working to recover.